 Place Your Art in Film and TV Projects

-There are some artists who make a living creating artwork that appears in film and TV.
+Some artists make a living creating artwork that appears in film and TV.
 This artwork can range from a painting that will be hanging in the background to a business logo or a storefront.

 If you’re successful in getting your art into a movie or TV show, it will result in a lot of eyes on your work and your name in the project’s credits.

-Get started by contacting local production companies, or failing that, reach out to film and TV students in your community.
+Start by contacting local production companies or, failing that, local film and TV students.
 While having your work in a student production likely won’t launch you into stardom, it is a way to start demonstrating your ability to meet the unique requirements involved with film and TV production.

-No social media marketing plan?
-Things can get messy!
-If you don’t have concrete goals in mind, it’s harder to assess your progress and identify areas where your art marketing is lacking.
+Before you start marketing your art on social media, make sure you create a strategy.
+If you don’t have concrete goals in mind, it’s harder to assess your progress and identify areas where your artist self-promotion isn’t delivering results.

 Set Up Business Accounts on Facebook and Instagram